Dugtri02/Mini-Tool/imp/privacy_policy.md

 If you require additional control or privacy, you may self-host the bot.
 By self-hosting, all data remains under your direct management and is not transmitted to third parties.

 If you have any questions or concerns about your data, please contact the bot owner.

+**Updates:**
+The bot owner reserves the right to update this Privacy Policy and the Terms of Service at any time without prior notice.
+_Last updated: 2025-08-27_